 - Being Native American, African American, Latino, Asian American, or Pacific Islander

-- Having signs of or conditions associated with insulin resistance, including acanthosis nigricans, hypertension, dyslipidemia, or polycystic ovarian syndrome
+- Having signs of or conditions associated with insulin resistance, including acanthosis nigricans, high blood pressure (hypertension), unhealthy lipid levels (dyslipidemia), or polycystic ovarian syndrome

 - Having a birth mother who has diabetes or had gestational diabetes

 - Consider screening overweight adolescents who have 2 or more risk factors for diabetes every 3 years, starting at 10 years of age or at the onset of puberty

 - Screen using one of the following tests: